How can I deposit cash into my bank account?

 You can cash a cheque without a bank account if you visit the bank that issued the cheque.
 For example, if somebody sends you a cheque from Bank X (as written on the cheque) and you visit Bank X, it’s likely that Bank X will let you cash the cheque – provided the person who wrote the cheque has enough money in their account.
 Bank X would probably charge you a fee for the service.

-Can I open bank accounts for my children?
+Can foreigners open bank accounts in Australia?